-A person must maintain total integrity in all his dealings – after all, we are commanded to act as Hashem does in all our deeds, and Hashem’s seal is truth (Shabbos 55a).
-Furthermore, someone meticulously honest and truthful will merit receiving the presence of the Shechinah.
+A person must maintain total integrity in all his dealings – after all, we are commanded to act like Hashem in all our deeds, and His seal is truth (Gemara Shabbos 55a).
+Furthermore, someone who is meticulously honest and truthful will merit receiving the presence of the Shechinah.

 In addition to the halachic requirement of being meticulously honest, there is also a tangible benefit in being known as someone who always tells the truth.
-As the Gemara notes: “Someone who lies is not believed even when he tells the truth” (Sanhedrin 89b).
+As the Gemara points out, “Someone who lies is not believed even when he tells the truth,” (Sanhedrin 89b).

-Despite the importance of telling the truth, there are situations where the Torah allows one to be imprecise because of a greater good.
-It is of paramount importance not to hurt people’s feelings, harm their reputation, embarrass them or create machlokes (Bava Metzia 23b with Rif and Tosafos).
-When placed in a situation in which full disclosure will cause one of these negative outcomes, one should avoid fabricating a story, but should omit the harmful information (see Chofetz Chayim, Hilchos Rechilus 1:8).
+Despite the importance of being straightforward, there are situations where the Torah allows being imprecise to circumvent damage.
+For example, it is more important to avoid machlokes, embarrassing someone, or hurting his feelings or reputation, than it is to tell the entire truth (Bava Metzia 23b with Rif and Tosafos).
+When placed in a situation in which full disclosure will cause one of these negative outcomes, avoid fabricating a story but omit the harmful information (see Chofetz Chayim, Hilchos Rechilus 1:8).
 However, if machlokes may result if one answers truthfully, one must modify the truth, rather than create ill feeling.

 Why is it permitted to alter the facts in order to avoid hurting someone’s feelings?

 In general, the Torah does not accept the theory that the end justifies the means.
 Thus, one is generally not permitted to do something halachically wrong in order to accomplish a positive result.
 However, altering the truth to avoid machlokes or to save someone from hurt is an exception to this rule.